johnjackoleary/cfi-commonplace-book/Filed/Ice Hazards and Aircraft Icing.md

 	- Windshield defroster
 	- Fluids released from leading edge of propeller or wing
 - De-icers remove ice after formation
-	- Rubber boots to crack ice that's formed
+	- Rubber boots
+	- Weeping Wing
 - You may be able to knock some ice from a constant-speed propeller by varying the pitch

 > [!youtube] Published by [[Air Safety Institute]]